 I can be as happy as possible by just doing nothing and enjoying myself, taking life as it comes.
 If this were true, almost every wealthy or comfortably retired person would do as little as possible.
 But instead, they seek new challenges as pathways to further growth.

 A Greek philosopher once said, "Men are disturbed not by events, but by the views which they take of them."
-Here is a link to a list of obsessive wrong perceptions that are driving you crazy, which make them appear to be much worse than they actually are.
+Here is a link to a list of false Perceptions that are dragging You Down, which make them appear to be much worse than they actually are.
+After the link has taken you to the Blog entry, scroll down and it will be the first entry that comes to view.
 See how many of these thought patterns might be clouding your own view of the world, by causing you to look at life "through mud-colored glasses."
-If you are inclined to look at things this way yourself, once you recognize that they are not accurate, you can get rid of them too.
+If you are inclined to look at things this way yourself, once you recognize that they are not accurate, you can get rid of them as well..